aleskucera/axion/docs/implementation/engine.md

     dt: float
 )
 ```
 The engine evaluates all constraints and linearizes them, forming a large linear system of equations as described in the [theory section](../theory/linear-system.md).
-Since we know the structure of the system, we can construct the system efficiently without explicitly forming large matrices, which consist of many zero elements.
-The matrices can be simplified as follows:
+Since we know the structure of the system, we can construct the system efficiently without explicitly forming large matrices, which would consist of many zero elements.
+This is done in [`compute_linear_system`](https://github.com/aleskucera/axion/blob/main/src/axion/core/linear_utils.py#L82-L186){:target="_blank"} method, which updates the `self.data` attribute, resulting in the following simplified matrix-free representation:

 - **Dynamic Matrix (H)** is a block diagonal matrix.
 It can be represented via one float for mass and 3x3 matrix for inertia per body.
 - **Compliance (C)** is a diagonal matrix, represented as a vector of its diagonal elements.